4math2379/D4VID-Bot/readme.md

-# D4VID : A bot to understand simple code
+# D4VID : A bot to understand and challenge novice programmers

 This repo contains a project for a the Cisco Spark Hackaton.